HackPlan/polaris-react/src/components/ResourceTable/README.md

 ### Keyboard support

-Sorting controls for the data table component are implemented with native HTML buttons.
+Sorting controls for the resource table component are implemented with native HTML buttons.

 - Give buttons keyboard focus with the <kbd>tab</kbd> key (or <kbd>shift</kbd> + <kbd>tab</kbd> when tabbing backwards)
 - Activate buttons with the <kbd>enter</kbd>/<kbd>return</kbd> and <kbd>space</kbd> keys